 The Magazine List Is Completed - It wasn't until June 19, 2007 that I finally finished the main section I wanted, which was the magazine list.
 It didn't take me too long to write out a temporary list, but as I was doing so I noticed a lot of little errors which I didn't want.
 So I decided my list wasn't going to be an exact copy of the magazines contents page, but instead improve on that to make it much more accurate.
 So over 1000 hours of research later, spread over 5+ years, the magazine list was finished.

 Someday I hope to contribute to the magazine and submit a story or two of my own.
 Although I have had some other contributions with Heavy Metal.
 I was in the "Letters To The Editor" page as "Dave" in the November 2000 and January 2001 issues, and as "Lostboy" in the November 2004, November 2005, March 2006, May 2006, July 2006, July 2007, September 2007, November 2007, January 2008, and March 2008 issues.
-I was also listed under "Additional Thanks" in the F.A.K.K.˛ game credits for my contribution with fakkyou.com.
-I was also listed under "Acknowledgements" in Mike Ashley's book "Gateways To Forever" for my very small research contribution.
+I was listed under "Additional Thanks" in the F.A.K.K.˛ game credits for my contribution with fakkyou.com.
+I was listed under "Acknowledgements" in Mike Ashley's book "Gateways To Forever" for my very small research contribution.
 And I was cited in the book "American Comic Book Chronicles: The 1970s" for my What Is Heavy Metal? page on this site.

 - Dave "Lostboy" Cail